mehulagg/gitlab/doc/development/code_review.md

   - For non-mandatory suggestions, decorate with (non-blocking) so the author knows they can optionally resolve within the merge request or follow-up at a later stage.
   - There's a [Chrome/Firefox add-on](https://gitlab.com/conventionalcomments/conventional-comments-button) which you can use to apply [Conventional Comment](https://conventionalcomments.org/) prefixes.
+- Ensure there are no open dependencies by checking related issues for blocking issues, clarifying with the author if necessary.
+If blocked by one or more open MRs, set an [MR dependency](../user/project/merge_requests/merge_request_dependencies.md).
 - After a round of line notes, it can be helpful to post a summary note such as "Looks good to me", or "Just a couple things to address."
 - Assign the merge request to the author if changes are required following your